dvernooy/dvernooy.github.io/_embedded/06-heart_rate.md

 This project started as a shotgun marriage between a dead Nokia 2115i cellphone and a chest strap for an old Polar T6 heartrate monitor - both of which were lying around.
 I thought .. what better way to kill a couple of Saturdays then try to build my own receiver using the LCD out of the cell phone.
 Little did I know the long & winding road .. and if you're still with me, you'll know that navigating that winding road is where the real fun is!!!

-The end result was not super pretty looking, but it was such a fun project I thought I'd take you through all my trials and tribulations.
+The end result was not super pretty looking, but it was such a fun project I thought I'd take you through it from soup to nuts.
 If you're already laughing at me for doing this (i.e., hey, dude ...
 Polar has been making these things since the early '80s, where have you been & by the way, ever heard of Fitbit), you'll laugh harder when you see the picture below of the receiver on my bike:

 ![]({{ site.url }}/assets/images/bike_view.png)
 *Nothing unusual to see here, move along*